-- (1) The rider of a bicycle must not tow a bicycle trailer with a person in or on the bicycle trailer, unless- - (a) the rider is 16 years old, or older; and - (b) the person in or on the bicycle trailer is under 10 years old; and - (c) the bicycle trailer can safely carry the person; and - (d) the person in or on the bicycle trailer is wearing an approved bicycle helmet securely fitted and fastened on the person's head.
+- (1) The rider of a bicycle must not tow a bicycle trailer with a person in or on the bicycle trailer, unless- - (a) the rider is 16 years old, or older; and - (b) the person in or on the bicycle trailer is under 10 years old: and - (c) the bicycle trailer can safely carry the person; and - (d) the person in or on the bicycle trailer is wearing an approved bicycle helmet securely fitted and fastened on the person's head.

-- (1A) A person is exempt from wearing a bicycle helmet if the person is carrying a current doctor's certificate stating that, for a stated period- - (a) the person can not wear a bicycle helmet for medical reasons; or - (b) because of a physical characteristic of the person, it would be unreasonable to require the person to wear a bicycle helmet. - (2) In this section-

-bicycle trailer means a vehicle that is built to be towed, or is towed, by a bicycle.
+- (1A) A person is exempt from wearing a bicycle helmet if the person is carrying a current doctor's certificate stating that, for a stated period- - (a) the person can not wear a bicycle helmet for medical reasons; or - (b) because of a physical characteristic of the person, it would be unreasonable to require the person to wear a bicycle helmet. - (1B) A person is also exempt from wearing a bicycle helmet if- - (a) the person is a member of a religious group; and - (b) the person is wearing a type of headdress customarily worn by members of the group; and bicycle trailer means a vehicle that is built to be towed, or is towed, by a bicycle.